 - More quantity of improvement suggestions does not correlate with greater urgency of those suggestions or a larger proportion of the enhancement requests being classified as urgent by the customer

 - Earlier in a deployment there are more requests for enhancements logged than later.
 Over the two years I studied, you can quite distinctly see that trend.

 So here’s what I conclude.
 I’m reminded of the maxim that the Doctor who gives you a clean bill of health hasn’t examined you properly.
 Software design is not a pure scientific enterprise, it is infused with that intangible “design” stuff, and a consequence is that everything produced by software developers can be subjected to a critique which will shake out some improvements as well as flushing out some bugs.

-In the meantime, if you want something to be placed in the Capital software as an enhancement, qualify then quantify what you want to see.
+In the meantime, if you want something to be placed in the CHS software as an enhancement, qualify then quantify what you want to see.